opengeogroep/AERIUS-QGIS-plugins/docs/3.4/04_generate_calc_input.md

 * The current version of the generated GML file is `IMAER 5.1`
-* IMAER does not support multi geometry types (like MultiLineString) and will try to convert your data in case it has a multi type, as single geometry data is often stored as multi geometry in GIS.
+* IMAER does not support multi geometry types (like MultiLineString) and will try to convert your data in case it has a multi type, because single geometry data is often stored as multi geometry type in GIS.
 * Your attribute data must contain the exact values that should end up in the GML file.
 The plugin does not attempt to convert values in some smart way.